Conte happy for Kane to have 'great ambition'

 Kane pushed for a move away from Spurs ahead of this season, with Manchester City widely considered his most likely destination.

-But Tottenham stood firm and Kane was forced to stay in London, toiling for much of the season while City has charged to the top of the Premier League table.
+But Tottenham stood firm and Kane was forced to stay in London, toiling for much of the season while City have charged to the top of the Premier League table.

 The England captain is still without a major honour for either club or country, explaining his desire to depart his boyhood club.

-However, the match between City and Tottenham provided cause for optimism, as Kane brilliantly led his side to a dramatic 3-2 win at the league leader.
+However, Saturday's match between City and Tottenham provided cause for optimism, as Kane brilliantly led his side to a dramatic 3-2 win at the league leaders.

 His future plans have therefore returned to the forefront of discussion ahead of Tottenham's trip to Burnley.